 The Ancient Greek philosophers in the modern world

 The philosophers mentioned above, along with many others, set the foundations for critical thought and analyzed complex topics.
-It is no exaggeration to say that they helped shape the modern world.
+It is no exaggeration to say that they helped shape the western thought of the 19th and 20th century, and by extension the modern world.

 Today, you will see streets and squares named after them, everywhere you go in Greece.
 Statues of Socrates and Plato have been placed in front of the Academy building in central Athens.

-Here are a few more questions that people ask about Greek philosophers:
+Here are a few more questions that people ask about famous philosophers from Ancient Greece:

 What did philosophers do in ancient Greece?